QS World University Rankings by Subject 2021

 On our BA Social Policy course you will receive a broad and balanced introduction to a range of social sciences and training in social research methods.
 This degree is suited to you if you are interested in the welfare state, the impact of globalisation, social inequalities, the complexities of making successful policies, and what more can be done to solve social problems at home and abroad.

-You'll start your study of Social Policy by studying core modules that give you a thorough grounding in social sciences and research methods.
-As you progress you'll take optional modules that will allow you to focus on issues and policies that interest you.
+You'll start your study of social policy by undertaking core modules that give you a thorough grounding in social sciences and research methods.
+As you progress, you'll tailor your degree with option modules that allow you to focus on issues and policies that interest you.

 In your first year you'll study four core modules that will introduce Social Policy and the social sciences.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In your second year you'll study three core modules, which build upon your previous work.
 You'll also choose one option module that will allow you to focus on a topic that interests you.

 Choose one option module.
 Options change from year to year; here are some recent examples:

 In your third year you can choose from a range of option modules, including the opportunity for a short placement with an organisation working in social policy.
 You'll also work on a dissertation: an extended essay based on your own research.

 Choose four option modules.
 Options change from year to year; here are some recent examples: